Taufred/ChatbotRasa/data/nlu.md

 - Do you have someone that knows more?
 - Who can I talk to about this?
 - I'd like to book a meeting
+- Yes I would like to book a session
+- Can i book a session?
+- I would like to book a session

 ## intent:ask_faq
 - Tell me about [AI](subject)